 VSB is defined as an autonomous regulatory body for veterinarians and veterinary paraprofessionals (Terrestrial code glossary).
 In the OIE code, establishment of VSB with the power of defining the specific categories of veterinary and VPP practitioners to be recognized in the country and of implementing the system of controls is recommended.
 VSB is essential to ensure the effectiveness of veterinary services.
 For more information, please visit the Veterinary Education and VBS page.

-Veterinary Education plays a significant role in strengthening veterinary workforce.
+Veterinary Education plays a significant role in strengthening the veterinary workforce.
 The OIE has supported Members to develop and strengthen Veterinary Education by sharing information and organizing workshops.
 For more information, please visit the Veterinary Education and VSB page.

 The OIE continues to support the strengthening of the VS, Veterinary Education Establishments (VEEs), Veterinary Legislation and Veterinary Statutory Bodies (VSBs) globally and regionally through its global programme for Performance of Veterinary Services (PVS) pathway, including PVS Evaluations and Gap Analysis and more targeted initiatives like VEE and VSB twinning projects and the Veterinary Legislation Support Programme (VLSP).